 DR MARTIN CHUNG

-Martin Chung is an Assistant Professor in the Department of Government and International Studies at Hong Kong Baptist University (HKBU).
-He holds a PhD from the University of Hong Kong (2014) and a master's degree in European Studies from the University of Macau (2008).
-Previously, he was Research Assistant Professor of the European Union Academic Programme Hong Kong and a lecturer at the University of St. Joseph (Macau).
-His first monograph, Repentance for the Holocaust: Lessons from Jewish Thought for Confronting the German Past (Cornell University Press 2017) explores the role of religious ideas in German Vergangenheitsbewältigung (coming to terms with the past).
+Dr. Martin Chung is a political scientist and historian of conflict and peace in contemporary Europe and East Asia.
+His research interests revolve around the successes and failures of political reconciliation in different historical and relational contexts.
+His works are interdisciplinary and often comparative, researching at the intersections of politics and religion, collective memory and identity, public apologies and transitional justice.
+In his first monograph, Repentance for the Holocaust: Lessons from Jewish Thought for Confronting the German Past (Cornell University Press 2017), he explores the role of religious ideas in German Vergangenheitsbewältigung (coming to terms with the past).
 In Reconciling with the Past: Resources and Obstacles in a Global Perspective (Routledge 2017, co-edited with Annika Frieberg), he analyses the ideas of apology and confession in Chinese and European contexts and the problem of their political application at present.
-At HKBU, he teaches the general education course "The World of Contemporary Europe" and major elective courses including "Contemporary Europe and Asia", "Government and Politics of the United Kingdom", and "Political Philosophy: Chinese and European".
+His articles have appeared in Parliamentary Affairs, International Journal of Transitional Justice, British Politics, Jahrbuch des Dubnow-Instituts and Jahrbuch für Politik und Geschichte.

 Chung is the principal investigator of two projects funded by Hong Kong's Research Grants Council: "Reconciliation and Its Resentments: The Suppression of Justice and Truth Recovery in Germany, Northern Ireland, and Western Balkans" (2023-2026) under the General Research Fund (GRF) scheme, and "The Politics of Antagonism Revisited: Assessing Northern Ireland's Good Friday Agreement (1998-2018)" (2018-2022) under the Early Career Scheme (ECS).